WPF Grad John Fortunato Wins Hillerman Prize for His Thesis Novel, "Dark Reservations"

-John Dixon, a former student in our Writing Popular Fiction Program, is the author of "Phoenix Island."
-The novel served as inspiration for the CBS show Intelligence, which premiered on January 7, 2014.
+"Phoenix Island" served as inspiration for the CBS show Intelligence, which premiered on January 7, 2014.

-Writing Popular Fiction Program Director Albert Wendland's debut novel, "The Man Who Loved Alien Landscapes," was released by Dog Star Books in June 2014.
-Publisher's Weekly Starred Review!
+Program Director Albert Wendland's debut novel, "The Man Who Loved Alien Landscapes," received a Publisher's Weekly Starred Review!

 Assistant Professor Nicole Peeler is a participating writer in "Dead But Not Forgotten: Stories from the World of Sookie Stackhouse," an audio-original anthology inspired by the novels of Charlaine Harris and the HBO series "True Blood."

 Esaias Earns Honors for Short Story “Sadness” & Poem “Universe”